 Campus Life and Diversity Office

-The Campus Life and Diversity Office hosts regular Conversation Dinners and plans the annual All College Day in February, bringing students, faculty, administrators, and staff together for a day of discussions and dialogues.
-The office also assists students, groups, and other offices in creating opportunities for participants from different backgrounds and perspectives to engage in dialogue.
-In addition, the office oversees the following campus resources that focus on issues of identity and social justice education and provide support for religious and spiritual groups and historically underrepresented groups:
+The office hosts regular Conversation Dinners and plans the annual All College Day in February, bringing students, faculty, administrators, and staff together for a day of discussions and dialogues.
+We also assist students, groups, and other offices in creating opportunities for participants from different backgrounds and perspectives to engage in dialogue.
+In addition, the office oversees the following campus resources that focus on issues of identity and social justice education and provide support for diverse communities and historically underrepresented groups:

-The ALANA Center provides a myriad of resources and programs to enhance the campus life and academic experiences of African-American/Black, Latino, Asian, and Native American students.
+The ALANA Center provides myriad resources and programs to enhance the campus life and academic experiences of African-American/Black, Latino, Asian, and Native American students.
 The center provides a comfortable gathering space for student organizations that support students of color and offers opportunities for leadership development, intra-cultural and cross-cultural dialogues, lectures, big sister/big brother and alumnae/i mentoring programs.
 The center also provides resources for interacting with various communities in Poughkeepsie and surrounding areas, cultural journals/newsletters, educational videos, career development, scholarship and fellowship information, and a computer lab.

 The Office of International Services offers a full range of resources for international students and scholars, including advice and assistance in visa, immigration, tax, em- ployment, cultural and general matters.
 The office seeks to support internationals in adjusting to and embracing a new culture and also to involve and engage all members of the campus community in events, workshops, and other opportunities to share the wealth of global perspectives and experiences our campus enjoys.

 crises and incidents that may disrupt the community or endanger students.
-The Associate Dean of the College for Campus Life and Diversity coordinates the response team and, when possible, convenes the CLRT within 24 hours to determine initial steps, and to identify additional offices or members from the campus community who can assist with the college’s response.
+The associate dean of the college for campus life and diversity coordinates the response team and, when possible, convenes the BIRT within 24 hours to determine initial steps and to identify additional offices or members from the campus community who can assist with the college’s response.